 Some models of the PC Compatibility Card come with a game controller port.
-To connect a PC game controller, such as a joystick, remove the plastic cover on the game controller port; then plug your game controller into the port.
+To connect a PC game controller, such as a joystick, remove the plastic cover on the game controller port, then plug your game controller into the port.

-WARNING Do not plug a monitor into the joystick port, and do not plug a joystick into a monitor port (marked with the icon IOI).
+WARNING Do not plug a monitor into the joystick port marked with the icon ≜ and do not plug a joystick into a monitor port (marked with the icon □I).
 Serious damage can result to your equipment.